 AZOLLA’S ABILITY TO REDUCE THE THREAT

-Azolla’s ability to reduce mosquito populations and related diseases has been confirmed by in-house research at the Azolla Foundation, by its sister organization, Azolla Biosystems Ltd, and by the following published studies.
+Azolla’s ability to reduce mosquito populations and related diseases has been confirmed by our research and the following published studies.

 In the Indian city of Ghaziabad, close to New Delhi, breeding of malaria-transmitting mosquitoes was almost completely suppressed in pools, wells and ponds covered with Azolla (Ansari et al.,1991).
 Similarly, in southern India, immature mosquito populations were significantly reduced by mats of Azolla covering the water in rice paddies (Rajendraan & Reuben, 1991).